DevanshLath45/Sales-and-Forecast-Dashboard---PowerBI/README.md

 💡 **Key Insights Delivered:**

+- Built a dynamic dashboard with **8+ KPIs** and slicers for date and product category, **improving reporting speed and stakeholder insight delivery by 30%**
+- Highlighted **underperforming time periods** for potential promotional focus
 - Identified **sales seasonality and peak days**, aiding inventory planning
-- Forecasted future sales to help plan marketing and stocking decisions
-- Highlighted **underperforming time periods** for potential promotional focus
-- Enabled **data-driven decision-making** by delivering easy-to-understand visuals to stakeholders
+- Analyzed 3 years of historical sales data and **forecasted 15-day future sales trends** using DAX measures and Power BI’s built-in forecasting tool to support short-term planning and demand estimation.

 🎯 **Skills Gained:**